UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 Same failure -- but pytest does a nice job of showing you what was printed (stdout) when a test fails.
 So in this case, at the end of the ``__init__`` method, the contents list looks like ``[None]`` -- a list with a single None object in it.
 No wonder it failed later when we tried to write that None to a file!

-But why? -- well, looking at the __init__ -- it looks like content gets set to None by default:
+But why?
+Well, looking at the ``__init__``, it looks like content gets set to None by default:

-    def __init__(self, content=None):
+    ``def __init__(self, content=None):``

-and then we put that in the ``self.contents`` list.
-What do we want went content is None?
+Then we put that in the ``self.contents`` list.
+What do we want when content is None?
 An empty list, so that we can add to it later.
 So you need some code that checks for ``None`` (hint: use ``is None`` or ``is not None`` to check for ``None``), and only adds content to the list if it is not None.

-I'll leave it as an exercise for the reader to figure out how to do that -- but make sure all tests are passing before you move on!
+I'll leave it as an exercise for the reader to figure out how to do that, but make sure all tests are passing before you move on!
 And once the tests pass, you may want to remove that ``print()`` line.

 .. _render_tutorial_2_A:

 Step 2:
 -------

-OK, we have nice little class here -- it has a class attribute to store information about the tag -- information that's the same for all instances.
+OK, we have nice little class here; it has a class attribute to store information about the tag, information that's the same for all instances.

 And we are storing a list of contents in "self" -- information that each instance needs its own copy of.

 And we are using that data to render an element.

-So we're ready to move on:
+So we're ready to move on.

 Part A
 ......